Gregofi/camel/README.md

 Following features are considered
 - Exceptions.

-## Standard library

-Language itself should also contain standard library.
-This is however far future.
-Many of the language specific things will probably be implemented straight in C (such as string operations).

 ## Camel Compiler

 The language is first compiled into an AST, from which a bytecode is generated.
 This step does the **Cacom** part of the project, which is an compiler from the Camel source code to bytecode.
 The compiler is written in Rust.